-A subsidiary's risk profile helps you instantly understand their security posture by providing an overview of their security rating over the last month, quarter, or year.
+A subsidiary's risk profile helps you instantly understand its security posture by providing an overview of its security rating over the last month, quarter, or year.
 You can also drill down into individual risks across their infrastructure.

 You can dive deeper by clicking on Domains & IPs, Vulnerabilities, and Subsidiaries (if applicable) in the sidebar and you can request remediation by clicking on Remediation.